Ensure your wishes are fulfilled with a Lasting Powers of Attorney

 How does it work?

-Wills & Legal Services fixed fee Lasting Power of Attorney does not include The Office of the Public Guardian registration fee, nor their fee for a certified copy of a Lasting Power of Attorney which is currently £35.
+Wills & Legal Services fixed fee Lasting Power of Attorney of £360 per document (Please enquire how this fee can be reduced by up to 50%) does not include The Office of the Public Guardian registration fee, nor their fee for a certified copy of a Lasting Power of Attorney which is currently £35.